socrob/autonomous_systems/lab2/README.md

 This [video](https://www.youtube.com/watch?v=2gVo06HR2Tc) from the creator of the tf library is very useful, however a little bit advanced.
 Make sure you understand the basics of tf before watching it.

-Some slides will be presented to you by Oscar Lima.

 tf simple example
 ===